Apprentices

 Apprenticeships

-GSK’s Apprentice Program is a 2-4-year long program that provides students with the opportunity to jumpstart their career while pursuing a college education.
-During their program, our apprentices receive a combination of paid on-the-job training while studying towards their associates degree, fully-funded, at GSK’s partnering college.
+GSK’s Apprentice Program is a 3-4-year long program that provides you with the opportunity to jumpstart their career while pursuing a college education.
+During the program, our apprentices receive a combination of paid on-the-job training while studying towards their associate's degree, or trade qualification, fully funded, at one of GSK’s partnering colleges.
 All apprenticeships are registered with the Department of Labor at each site, and apprentices receive a certificate of completion from the US Department of Labor at the end of their program.

 Our application process